DevMountain/ios-guided-projects/PlaylistNSUserDefaults/README.md

-PlaylistCoreData is designed to help have students practice using Core Data and creating simple relationships between objects.
+PlaylistNSUserDefaults is designed to help have students practice converting model objects to dictionaries and persisting data using NSUserDefaults.

 **Look over the README in the root folder of this repository**

-# Suggested breakdown for PlaylistCoreData
+# Suggested breakdown for PlaylistNSUserDefaults

-*Start this project from PlaylistNSUserDefaults, not from scratch*
+*Start this project from Playlist (the version without persistence), not from scratch*

-1. Talk a little bit about the pros and cons of CoreData vs NSUserDefaults.
+1. Take a few minutes to go over the version without persistence and make sure everyone understands things like `prepareForSegue`.
-2. Discuss the Stack (PersistentStoreCoordinator, ManagedObjectContext, Model) - ask about what they know from the video - Maybe draw it out.
+2. Have students look at NSUserDefaults documentation and discuss with each other how it works and what objects it can store.
+This should help them reinforce the idea that you cannot store your custom objects "as-is".
-3. Give them the stack file and walk through it with them.
-Maybe look at some documentation with them or have them look at documentaion.
-Then have them walk through it with the person sitting next to them to see if they can explain what each portion is doing.
+4. Plan our the new methods you will need to store and load data.
-4. Create a new CoreData model file and show them basic navigation through the file
+3. Go to your `Song` object and create a computed property that will convert it into a dictionary.
-5. Set up one of the model objects.
+4. Create a failable initializer for your `Song` object that will take a dictionary and convert it into a `Song` instance.
-6. Set up the other model object and make sure their inverses are working properly.
-Make sure Playlists have a to many relationship with Song and that Song has a to one relationship with Playlist.
+5. Repeat the last two steps for your `Playlist` object.
-7. If you haven't already, discuss how CoreData works with NSManagedObjects, and explain that for our models to work with CoreData, they need to be subclasses of NSManagedObject.
-Then generate your NSManagedObject subclasses.
-(Make sure to check your properties for optionals that shouldn't be there - CoreData automatically makes everything optional).
+6. Fill in your `saveToPersistentStore` function, referencing documentation for the NSUserDefaults functions.
-8. Set up a convenience initializer for Playlist.
+7. Determine where in the project you need to call `saveToPersistentStore` and add the call(s).
-9. Set up a convenience initializer for Song.
+8. Fill in your `loadFromPersistentStore` function, referencing documentation for the NSUserDefaults functions.
-10. One by one, work with the students to fix all of your functions that worked with NSUserDefaults to now work with CoreData.
-Be sure to do it in small enough segments that they can follow, and have them do each step independently after you show them how, and then do it again as a group.
+9. Determine where in the project to load your data, and call `loadFromPersistentStore`.
+Everyone's app should work now.